alex-nzr/bit-umc-lib/README.md

 ## Usage

 ### Install 1C extension
-At first go to `1cExtension/siteIntegration.cfe` and insert this extension in your 1c base.
+At first download `siteIntegration.cfe` and insert this extension in your 1c base.
 Then publish it on web-server.

 ### Fill required options